EngJay/rpi-os-from-scratch/README.md

 Jake Sandler ([jsandler18](https://github.com/jsandler18)) called [Building an Operating System for the Raspberry Pi](https://jsandler18.github.io/).

-Versions of a minimal implementation of an OS for several version of the Raspberry Pi are included with associated build configuration and tooling.
+Versions of a minimal implementation of an OS for several versions of the Raspberry Pi are included with associated build configuration and tooling.
 Earlier versions of the Pi can be emulated with QEMU but other versions require hardware to run.